• Product Introduction

 Download these two templates and deploy them according to the instructions to quickly build an e-commerce website.

-WooCommerce integration mainly includes three steps: configure WordPress and WooCommerce, use Gatsby to generate static pages, and deploy to EdgeOne Pages.
-You can manually configure by following the steps below.
+WooCommerce integration primarily consists of the following three steps: configuring WordPress and WooCommerce, generating static pages using Gatsby, and deploying to EdgeOne Makers.
+You can manually configure them by following the steps below.

 Configuring WordPress and WooCommerce